 We have a staff wellbeing programme which allows everyone to try out activities to improve their wellbeing.
-This includes a staff choir, pilates classes, mindfulness sessions...different activities can be requested by staff.
+This has included over the years a staff choir, pilates classes, mindfulness sessions...different activities can be requested by staff.

 Staff Social Club